grannycart/by-sound-alone_source/beta-manuscript/4_Chapter.md

 "We got a tip to leave before anything very dramatic happened," said Hemi.

 "So I gathered from your note Captain Percy.
 Unfortunately I was in the middle of some work on the _Gnat_ when I got that note, otherwise I would have left right then myself.
 The _Gnat's_ engine was in fuckin' pieces -- I was putting a new exhaust in that I got in a deal in one of the parts shops on the exchange floor after I had got my cargo transshipped.
-So I was stuck on the fucking dock when that fuckin' Authority sub arrived."
+So I was stuck on the dock when that fuckin' Authority sub arrived."

 "What sub?
 Was it the sub with the ram?"
 Hemi asked.